top of page

 Can You Plead Not Guilty at a DUI Arraignment in Ohio?

 Direct Answer Yes.
 In Ohio DUI cases, you can plead not guilty at your Arraignment, and that is what most people do.
 Entering a not guilty plea does not mean the case will go to trial.
 It simply preserves your rights and allows the case to move forward so the evidence can be reviewed.
-What Ohio Law Actually Says At arraignment, the court is required to ask how you wish to respond to the charge.
-In an OVI Case, the available pleas are typically guilty, not guilty, or no contes
+In Ohio, what many people think of as a DUI is actually called an OVI, which stands for Operating a Vehicle Impaired.
+For clarity, this article will refer to it as an DUI.
+What Ohio Law Actually

 What Should You Say at a DUI Arraignment in Ohio?

 Direct Answer At a DUI arraignment in Ohio, you will typically enter a plea of not guilty and say very little else.
 You are not expected to explain your case, argue facts, or answer detailed questions.
 The arraignment is procedural, and anything you say beyond basic responses is usually unnecessary.
-What Ohio Law Actually Says An arraignment is designed to ensure that you understand the charge against you and have the opportunity to enter a plea.
-In an OVI Case, the court wil
+In Ohio, the conduct often described as a DUI is formally charged as an OVI, or Operating a Vehicle Impaired.
+For clarity, this article will use the term DUI when discussing Ohio

 What Happens at a DUI Arraignment in Ohio?